 If you have a degree from a recognized instituiton where English is the language of instruction and examination in a country where English is the primary language, you do not need to take a test or apply for an English proficiency waiver.
-For a list of eligible countries, please click here.
-If you have a degree from an institution that does not meet this criteria, you can apply for a waiver through the Dean of Graduate Studies (for more information, please see the previous link of eligible countries and scroll to the bottom of the page).
-Please note that waivers are only granted very rarely.
+For a list of eligible countries, please see here.

 Do I need a GRE or GMAT score to apply?